gigikenneth/cultometer/README.md

 ```

 ---
 Developed for educational and research purposes (okay, just kidding, mostly for fun).
-The Cultometer aims to promote understanding of group dynamics and raise awareness about potential warning signs in group structures.

-Uploading Screen Recording 2024-11-19 at 12.08.47 AM.mp4…